Giving Voice and Breaking the Silence: The Fight of Maïté Meeus and Balance Ton Bar

 Balance Ton Bar Resonates in the Courts: El Cafe Security Guard Convicted of Rape Challenges Verdict on Appeal

 The initial verdict, sentencing the security guard to 50 months in prison, had brought some relief to the victim and her circle.
 However, this relief was short-lived.
 The announcement of the appeal filed by the convicted man reopened the still fresh wounds of the victim.
 For Maître Caroline Poiré, the young woman’s lawyer, this decision highlights the long and grueling judicial process victims must face.
-Despite their courage and determination, obtaining a final decision can take years, thus exacerbating their suffering.
+Despite their courage and determination, obtaining a final decision can take years, exacerbating their suffering.

 On the defense side, Maître Abdelhadi Amrani declined to comment on the appeal filing.
 However, this move raises questions about the motivations and arguments put forward to contest a verdict that seemed clear.